robbygoodmusic/robbygoodmusic.com/_works/2021-7-15-family-photos.md

 ---
 layout: work
-title: "Family Photos"
+title: ""My" Prelude and Fugue"
-instrumentation: string quartet
+instrumentation: solo piano
-year_composed: 2021
+year_composed: 2020
-category_music: Chamber Ensemble
+category_music: Solo
-duration: 10'
+duration: 4'15"
-commissioner: Salastina
+commissioner:
 score_url:
 youtube:
- - url-code: LdOjZPYyBms
+ - url-code:
 soundcloud:
  - url:
 ---

-_Family Photos_ is a musical scrapbook of personally significant places I visited with my family in childhood.
-The first movement, “At the Carnival,” takes inspiration from the whimsy and spectacle of my neighborhood carnival.
-“On the Tehran Tower,” the second movement, incorporates elements of Iranian classical music, inspired by my childhood trips to visit family in Tehran.
-The third and final movement, “In Arcadia,” represents not only my hometown in the suburbs of Los Angeles, but also the Arcadia of Ancient Greek mythology, a heaven on Earth.
+_"My" Prelude and Fugue_ was a piece composed for renowned pianist and Bach scholar Stefano Greco.
+The Prelude is a furious rush through a singular motif, while the Fugue maintains a straight, breathy composure.